 Tissue Chips to Test the Safety and Efficacy of Antiviral Therapies

-Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic — despite promising preclinical studies in animal and cell models.
+Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic despite promising preclinical studies in animal and cell models.
 Tissue chips — small, 3D bioengineered devices that model human organs — could improve drug testing and development by allowing scientists to predict more accurately how safe and effective drugs are before they are tested in people.
-Researchers are starting to investigate whether tissue chips could help speed up the development of COVID-19 treatments.
-For example, a research team — supported in part by NCATS — that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID-19.
+Researchers are investigating whether tissue chips could help speed up the development of COVID-19 treatments.
+For example, an NCATS-supported research team that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID-19.